VictorRubioIba/MotorMecanic/src/content/products/en/item-f303.md

   id: 4
   content: |
     Introducing the SF-FN F303 Hex Bolts – the perfect choice for heavy-duty fastening applications.
 Crafted with precision and durability in mind, these hex bolts provide the strength and reliability you need for your toughest projects.
-  imgCard: "@/images/product-image-4.avif"
+  imgCard: "@/images/michelin.png"
-  imgMain: "@/images/product-image-main-4.avif"
+  imgMain: "@/images/michelin.png"
-  imgAlt: "Mockup boxes of hex bolts"
+  imgAlt: ""
 tabs:
   - id: "tabs-with-card-item-1"
     dataTab: "#tabs-with-card-1"